DreyAnd/dotfiles/README.md

 7. :PluginInstall
 ```

-If you get any errors while installing the YCM plugin i suggest following their official docs:
+If you get any errors while installing the YCM plugin i **suggest following their official docs**:
 https://github.com/ycm-core/YouCompleteMe

 This should be able to allow all plugins to work and use of autocomplete/autosuggestion.